pavelbely/mongo-adding-optimal-index-sample/README.md

 ## Profiling MongoDB indexes
 ### Import data

-First let's load some data into you database.
+First let's load some data into your database.
 Please download [comrade.json](comrade.json) and import it using the following command
 ```
 mongoimport --db comrade --collection order --file comrade.json